AndrewBrock/mysql-redshift-converter/README.md

 notably, it quadrubles the lengths of VARCHARs due to a unicode size problem we had, places indexes on all foreign keys.

+This is way slower then coping the data via csv files to s3.

 How to use
 ----------